sbosshardt/attachments-pdf-generator/README.md

 This repository holds tools and scripts to enable you to seamlessly generate:

+- A title page
-- A Table of Contents PDF page (with anchor-links)
+- A Table of Contents PDF page (with anchor-links and page numbers)
 - Cover pages for each attachment
-- Merge those into a single professional-looking PDF
+- Merge those into a single professional-looking PDF with each attachment immediately following its cover page
 - Include optional PDF outline (bookmarks)

 Optional steps like OCRmyPDF or link notations can be annexed via free software.